 Phil Newby

 Action Coordinator Candidate

 Three and a half years' experience

 I will: introduce much needed projects for young adults

 Offer opportunities for more training and qualifications

-Expand the fundraising Linitiated this year
+Expand the fundraising I initiated this year

 Vote for Phil Newby -Action Coordinator

+Vote for Experience and Creativity

 USE YOUR VOTE - IT'S YOUR UNION

-Saturday Work
+of Fristaden 710 .

-earn yourself up to £40 a day

-BT Mobile is the UK market leader in its field, serving more customers than any other mobile communications company.
+Saturday Work earn yourself up to £40 a day BT Mobile is the UK market leader in its field, serving more customers than any other mobile communications company.
 We are seeking to recruit a number of students to join the Customer Service team, based at our Head Office in the Arlington Business Centre, Millshaw Park Lane, Leeds 11.
 Working 8.30am to 5.30pm each Saturday, you would be involved in dealing with sales intermediaries, handling enquiries and entering customer data into appropriate computer systems.
 Candidates, who must be locally resident, should have a good standard of general education and computer literacy.
 Initiative and a helpful and pleasant manner will be essential qualities, as will the ability to communicate effectively both verbally and in writing.
 This is an excellent opportunity to gain work experience in a professional, commercially demanding and dynamic environment.
-In the first instance candidates should ring or send their details to our consultants: Daniels Bates Partnership Ltd., 6 Houndgate, Darlington, Co.
-Durham DL1 5RF - (0325) 485992.
-Thereafter interviews will be held locally.
+In the first instance candidates should ring or send their details to our consultants: Daniels Bates Partnership Ltd. 6 Hourdente Dedicates Co.
+Devices DI 1 505.
+(0525) 485092.
+Thereafter interviews will be held levelly.

-BT is an Equal Opportunities employer and in order to monitor the effectiveness of our policies, we would be grateful if you could clearly indicate your gender and ethnic identity.

-LET US PUT
+LET US PUT MONEY IN YOUR POCKET

-MONEY IN

-YOUR POCKET

 Arlington Business Centre

-£3.50 - £5.50 per hour Saturdays
+£3.50 - £5.50 per bour Saturdays

-Daniels Bates Partnership
+Daniels Bates

-PROFESSIONAL RECRUITMENT & HUMAN RESOURCE CONSULTING

-Classifieds

-Classifieds
+WHATED ENNE

-Classifieds cost 10p per word and must be submitted to either our LMUSU or Leeds University Union office by 5pm on the Wednesday preceding publication.
+Classifieds Classifieds cost 10p per word and must be submitted to either our LMUSU or Leeds University Union office by 5pm on the Wednesday preceding publication.
+Services Want someone to chat to call Nightline on 442602.

-Services

-Want someone to chat to call Nightline on 442602.
 For Information or just someone to talk to.
 Gay?
 Lesbian?
 Bisexual?
 Do you feel isolated or confused?
 ICEBREAKERS is here to help - we're friendly and informal.
-Just call Nightline on 442602 and ask for ICEBREAKERS

-The cheapest typing service in Leeds, from the cheapest comic shop, £2.50 per 1000 words, 600 DPI Laser quality.
+Just call Nightline on 442602 and ask for ICEBREAKERS The cheapest typing service in Leeds, from the cheapest comic shop. £2.50 per 1000 words.
+600 DPI Laser quality.
 Contact: Aarvark, The Comic Shop, opp.
 Parkinson steps, Leeds University, behind Mega City One, open until 6pm.
 Just £25 per week!
-Large rooms to let from 31st March only 5 mins from town and Uni to share with 4 others Tel 251251

-WORD PROCESSING

-Essays & Dissertations

-only £5.00 per 1000 words CV's only £7.00 inc. five free copies

-Math-Equations, Charts, Tables, D.T.F.

-Binding inc. Titlepage Cover (with window) only £1.70 Copies & Graphic design Rush jobs at revextra charge Telephone V & A WorkFiles on 0532 486821 Personals 'Cyrano De Bergerac', Raven Theatre, Tues 15th to Saturday 19th, 6.00pm, £3 / £2.50.
+Large rooms to let from 31st March only 5 mins from town and Uni to share with 4 others Tel 251251 WORD PROCESSING Essays & Dissertations only £5.00 per 1000 words CV's only £7.00 inc. five free copies Math-Equations, Charts, Tables, D.T.P, Binding inc.Titlepage Cover (with window) only £1.70 Copies & Graphic design Rush jobs at no extra charge Telephone V & A WorkFiles on 0532 486821 Personals 'Cyrano De Bergerac', Raven Theatre, Tues 15th to Saturday 19th, 6.00pm, £3 / £2.50.
 Jen, let's go nightswimming Don't forget St Pat's night in the harvey Milk Bar.

-Marie it's not that I fancy you but.
+Marie it's not that I fancy you but ....